 What is a Boundary Pin Survey?

-NOTE: The City has some boundary pin surveys on file from previous building projects.
+NOTE: The City has some boundary pin surveys on file from previous building projects, which if available, can be provided to the property owner.

 What is a Mortgage Survey?